 Trojans serve no legitimate functionality for the user and exploit vulnerabilities in the operating system and web browsers to extract user information and serve ads, redirect websites and transfer sensitive user information to malicious third parties.

-Keystroke loggers can serve a legitimate business purpose of tracking employee behavior on a company laptop, especially when remote work is involved.
+Keystroke loggers can serve the legitimate business purpose of tracking employee behavior on a company laptop, especially when remote work is involved.
 The surveillance technology may be installed on all company devices including smartphones to:

-In other cases, the malicious third parties may install keyloggers to steal login credentials and keystroke behavior of the victim.
-Keylogger tools capture the length, sequence, velocity and time of the keys used by a user.
+In other cases, malicious third parties may install keyloggers to steal login credentials and keystroke behavior of the victim.
+Keylogger tools capture the length, sequence, velocity, and time of the keys used by a user.
 Combined with hijacked network traffic, hackers can map the keystrokes to the login credentials for different websites and login portals.

 Another form of browser hijacking system was the Browser Helper Object (BHO) supported by Internet Explorer.
 Infected BHO were used as keyloggers that captured search strings and login credentials as well as affected browser performance causing slowdown and crashes.

-In order to protect your systems against spyware applications, the following best practices can help:
+To protect your systems against spyware applications, the following best practices can help:

-If the answer to these questions is yes, it’s possible that your recent web browsing, software installation or email attachment download may have packaged and installed spyware tools on your machine.
+If the answer to these questions is yes, it’s possible that your recent web browsing, software installation, or email attachment download may have packaged and installed spyware tools on your machine.

 See an error or have a suggestion?
 Please let us know by emailing splunkblogs@cisco.com.